darshitj15/Grad-School-Admission-Rate-Prediction/README.md

 # Grad-School-Admission-Rate
-The model predicts the chance of admission in graduate school based on criterion such as GRE score, and undergrad CGPA.
+The model predicts the chance of admission in graduate school based on criterion of GRE score, and undergrad CGPA.